codecygen/030_password-hashing-salting_Level4/README.md

 Hashing a password is secure however it is not a fool proof method if used alone.
 Because hackers use a method called hash table.

-Level 1 Security Database
+Level 1 - Database Security - Password Strings
 ===

 This is the least secure type.
 Even though user3@email.com has set up a super strong password, it is still exposed to those who can hack into your database.
+Hackers can easily recover passwords of individuals and since people tend to use same passwords in different websites, hackers can possibly hack into their bank accounts or other sensitive data in different websites.

+An example database is given down below.

 | User Email        | Password String                 |